 Even without doofs, follow the alternative trail in Australia for a bit and you’ll quickly stumble upon some ragers.
-The ferals know how to get loose, and amongst them, Ozzies are some of the loosest cannons.
+The ferals know how to get loose, and amongst them, Ozzies are some of the loosest cannons, with booze flowin’ and bud blazin‘.
 There are plenty of more traditional music festivals in Australia too which are well worth checking out (the Byron Bay Bluesfest jumps to mind), however…

 You haven’t partied in Oz until you’ve doofed.

-9. Shouting Out Australia’s Best Adventures for the Indoors Lovers
+9. Shouting Out the Best Adventures in Australia for the Indoors Lovers

 What are you doing outside getting fresh air and being a sunkissed, vivacious soul!
 Don’t you know that we have air-con in Australia?

-The concrete jungle still offers the adventure-seeking traveller in Australia a chance for exploration.
+The concrete jungle still offers the adventure-seeking traveller some cool places in Australia to explore.
 They may not be heart-pounding, or jaw-dropping, or even titty-titillating, but these little smatterings of Aussie culture offer an adventure in of themselves:

 - Museum of Old and New Art (MONA) – Hobart is Melbourne if Melbourne didn’t try so hard to be a cool Sydney.
 While it’s already a hive of more low-key cultural goodness, the MONA amplifies this through insane exhibitions that put the other capitals’ galleries to shame.
 It’s been described as a “subversive adult Disneyland”, and that fits it to a tee.

-- Aboriginal Ceremonies – Often, Aboriginal performances of traditional ceremonies (eg. dances or smoking ceremonies) will pop up at events.
+- Aboriginal Ceremonies – Often, Aboriginal performances of traditional ceremonies (dances or smoking ceremonies) will pop up at events.
 They are definitely always worth hunting out for an insight into the first Australians’ culture.
-Sidenote: I saw a performance by Bangarra Dance Theatre once and that was absolutely phenomenal.
+I saw a performance by Bangarra Dance Theatre once and that was absolutely phenomenal.

-10. Shouting Out Australia’s Best Adventures for the Outdoors Lovers
+10. Shouting Out the Best Outdoor Adventures in Australia

 Annnd now we’re going the opposite direction!
 Get out of the stuffy air-conned galleries you nerd!
 There’s hectic shit to do: